kuddai/blog/_drafts/2018-03-25-approximate-reasoning.md

 # Reasoning

-In the most abstract sense, I define reasoning as finding a path through a graph.
+In the most abstract sense, I define reasoning as finding a path through a graph, from priors to posteriors, from ...?

 - _Algebraically manipulating previously acquired knowledge in order to answer a new question_ [Bottou 2011](?)
-- _Using a formal system to derive consequents from antecedents_
+- _Using a formal system to derive consequents from antecedents (ways of doing this are; deduction, induction, abduction)_
 - ?